kprokofi/light-weight-face-anti-spoofing/README.md

 * **loss.amsoftmax.gamma** - if this constant differs from 0 then focal loss will be switched on with the correspodnig gamma
 * **For soft triple loss**: `Cn` - number of classes, `K` - number of proxies for each class, `tau` - parameter for regularisation number of proxies
 * **curves** - you can specify name of the curves, then set option '--draw_graph' to True when evaulate with eval_protocol.py script
 * **dropout** - 'bernoulli' and 'gaussian' dropout available
 * **data_parallel** - you can train your network on several GPU
 * **multi_task**_learning - specify whether or not to train with multitask loss
 * **conv_cd** - this is option to switch on central difference convolutions instead of vanilla one changing value of theta from 0
 * **test_steps** - if you set this parameter for some int number, the algorithm will execute that many iterations for one epoch and stop.
-This will help you to test all processes (train,val, test)
+This will help you to test all processes (train,val,test)

 ## Training
 To start training create config file based on the default one and run 'train.py':